apyanzin-xsolla/ai-kit-eval-dashboard/README.md

 ### headless-checkout-integration

 **Description:** We asked the agent to generate a runnable sandbox Headless Checkout implementation.
 A good answer had to create real files with SDK setup, safe token handoff, card form flow, return/status handling, and sandbox card validation.

+*For headless-checkout-integration, the payment skill was tested with the stronger artifact-based flow: the agent had to generate runnable project files and pass automated code checks in addition to the LLM judge.*

 ```mermaid
 xychart-beta